Xilinx/Vitis_Libraries/vision/README.md

 **Versal AI Engine additions** :

+    • Preprocess for DNN
+		- Function used in many ML pre-processing tasks to do normalization and other tasks.

     • Back to back filter2D with batch size three support
-		application showcasing increasing throughput of single filter2D kernel, by doing 3, back-2-back filter2D achieving 555 FPS with PL datamovers.
+		- Application showcasing increasing throughput of single filter2D kernel, by doing 3, back-2-back filter2D achieving 555 FPS with PL datamovers.

 **New Programmable Logic (PL) functions and features**

     • ISP pipeline and functions:
-		• End to End Mono Image Processing (ISP) pipeline with CLAHE TMO useful for ISP pipelines with monochrome sensors
+		• End to End Mono Image Processing (ISP) pipeline with CLAHE TMO
+			- Useful for ISP pipelines with monochrome sensors
-		• RGB-IR along-with RGB-IR Image Processing (ISP) pipeline useful for ISP pipelines with IR sensors
+		• RGB-IR along-with RGB-IR Image Processing (ISP) pipeline
+			- Useful for ISP pipelines with IR sensors
-		• Global Tone Mapping (GTM) along with an ISP pipeline using GTM adding to growing TMO (tone-mapping-operators) in the library for different quality and area tradeoff purposes: CLAHE, Local Tone Mapping, Quantization and Dithering
+		• Global Tone Mapping (GTM) along with an ISP pipeline using GTM
+			- Adding to growing TMO (tone-mapping-operators) in the library for different quality and area tradeoff purposes: CLAHE, Local Tone Mapping, Quantization and Dithering

 **Known issues**